olavea/Lillian-and-Ola-Vea-com/content/plugin-workbook/Rework-README.md-#189/index.md

 # 🦄 gatsby-transformer-cloudinary

-🖼️ Our gatsby-transformer-cloudinary plugin lets you upload local and remote images to [Cloudinary](https://cloudinary.com/) from within your Gatsby project.
+🏗️ Lets you upload local and remote images to [Cloudinary](https://cloudinary.com/) from within your Gatsby project.

-🖼️ Our plugin also lets you add [gatsby-plugin-image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/) support to sourced data on existing Cloudinary images as well as the uploaded images.
+🖼️ Lets you add [gatsby-plugin-image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/) support to those uploaded images and also to sourced data on existing Cloudinary images.

+🦄 Automagically serves the most modern image format your user's browser can support on her device.
+Like AVIF or WebP!

-## Upload Images to Cloudinary
+## Upload Images to Cloudinary 🏗️

 Upload images to Cloudinary in two ways: